-Review the class wiki and your own essay notes compared to my notes for these essays.
-Compare the contents of the wiki with your own notes to self-edit and think about any changes to your note-taking strategies to become an effective, targeted and concise note-taker.
+Review your own essay notes compared to my notes for the two essays about modernity.
+Think about any changes to your note-taking strategies to become an effective, targeted and concise note-taker.

 This week, we will begin looking at modern art: In the second section in the essay ‘What is Modern Art’ that you read last week, in the paragraph called ‘A Modern Art,’ two important and related directions that modern art will take are discussed.
 The text states that rather than continue to make artworks commissioned by others depicting religious or mythological scenes intended to instruct viewers, artists began to make artworks that reflected the things happening around them and art that reflected their subjective or personal ideas, feelings and beliefs.

 First, we will look at two artists who reflect the beginning of these modern individual tendencies: Édouard Manet, who is considered the founder of modern art and whose work inspired the Impressionists; and James McNeil Whistler, an American painter working in London in the developing Impressionist style.
 (At the very bottom of this week’s instructions and texts, I have included optional or additional suggested resources about Manet and Whistler if you want more information about these two artists.)

 In art before the modern era, tradition was valued more than individuality and having your work exhibited in the official, government-sanctioned Salon exhibitions in France was necessary to have a successful career.
 It was necessary to adhere to visual naturalism with the surface of the canvas meant to appear as a convincing window onto the recognizable world.
 Before the modern era, art was generally in the service of the wealthy, the government or the church and the visual arts was part of high culture until the nineteenth century when mass media, popular culture and urbanism became forces of unprecedented historical and cultural change.